andreas-seiderer/Eventerpretor/Readme.md

 ## Nodes
 Pipelines can contain three different types of processing nodes: "input", "transform", "output".
-Please note that the TransformNode "TransformGroovy" is a special node since every available in Java command or a function from the included libraries can be used!
+Please note that the TransformNode "TransformGroovy" is a special node since every Java command or function from an included library can be used!

 A list of currently available nodes is given in the following: